Best Dog Foods For Rottweilers

 The average kibble size for this product is comparable to the size of a vanilla wafer, which is a good thing as this is an ideal size.

-The small amount of fat (12%) contained in this product is my reason for having it on my favorite list.
-The low-fat content serves to maintain the ideal weight of your Rottweiler.
+The small amount of fat (12%) contained in this product is my reason for having it on my favourite list.
+The low fat content serves to maintain the ideal weight of your Rottweiler.